lyft/lyft-django-sample/README.md

   `python manage.py createsuperuser --settings=app.settings_my`

-- To start the server, run the following from the `lyft-example` directory:
+- To start the server, run the following from the `lyft-django-sample` directory:

   `fab start`